-Just like Leclerc’s soldiers, Rochambeau’s soldiers suffered too.
+In the end, Leclerc was one of the unlucky ones as he died from yellow fever on 22 October 1802.
+One historian wrote, “The West Indies was, quite simply, a deathtrap for whites without immunity to yellow fever.”
+Ultimately yellow fever killed four-fifths of LeClerc’s soldiers.
+General Rochambeau (the son of the famous commander-in-chief of the French Expeditionary Forces that helped Americans win their revolution) replaced him, and, just like Leclerc’s soldiers, Rochambeau’s soldiers suffered too.
 In fact, the effects of yellow fever were staggering.
 Yellow fever “consumed 20,000 additional reinforcements and Rochambeau capitulated in November 1803. … Only approximately 3,000 men returned to France.
 Although estimates vary considerably, as many as 50,000 soldiers, officers, doctors, and sailors may have died from yellow fever.”

-After Napoleon’s army left the mosquito and the Caribbean behind, they faced a new deadly threat.
+After Napoleon’s army left the mosquitoes and the Caribbean behind, they faced a new deadly threat.
 This time it was a wingless enemy, an obligate parasite that lived externally on warm-blooded hosts.
 This deadly enemy was lice, whose main weapon was the typhus they carried.

 Lice survive in one of two ways: By feeding on skin and debris or by piercing their host’s skin and feeding on blood and other secretions.
 Yet, that was not how typhus was spread.
-Rather the louse fed on fever-ridden humans, and once having ingested the pathogen for typhus, known as rickettsia, the rickettsia reproduces and causes the insect’s gut to rupture, thereby making the disease present in the louse’s feces.
+Rather the louse fed on fever-ridden humans, and once having ingested the pathogen for typhus, known as rickettsia, the rickettsia reproduce and cause the insect’s gut to rupture, thereby making the disease present in the louse’s feces.
 Humans then became infected by scratching or rubbing these infected feces into their skin or mucous membranes.

-Napoleon’s soldiers were marching to Russia to fight, and war, with its inadequate housing, overcrowding, and malnutrition, which made Napoleon’s marching soldiers a fertile host for the typhus-infected lice.
+Napoleon’s soldiers were marching to Russia to fight, and war, with its inadequate housing, overcrowding, and malnutrition, which made Napoleon’s army a fertile host for the typhus-infected lice.
 Moreover, the soldier’s slept on lice-infected mats, and they wore the same uniform daily because they were unable to change.
 Once the soldiers became infested with lice, the lice burrowed in everywhere, even into the seams of their clothing, which exacerbated the problem because no matter what the soldier did, they could not get rid of them.

 Typhus is a terrible disease that caused nineteenth-century German epidemiologist August Hirsch to once remark, “The history of typhus … is the history of human misery.”
 Once infected, the soldiers were stricken with high fevers that raged for about two weeks and their fevers were followed by red rashes or red eruptions.
 These rashes or eruptions were then followed by death, with the lice experiencing 100% mortality, and, humans 60-90% mortality, although during epidemic conditions, human mortality neared 100% too.